 This is something which Granddad will remember, an old-time paper popgun made of cardboard folded over in an "L" shape.
 The pop is made by a triangular piece of light-weight typing paper glued to the muzzle and folded inward.
-Grab the handle loosely, raise it over your head and bring it down swiftly, so that the air movement makes the paper pop out and make a popping sound.
+Grab the handle loosely, raise it over your bead and bring it down swiftly, so that the air movement makes the paper pop out and make a por head and bring it down swiftly, so that the air movement makes the paper pop out and make a popping sound.